BigSam101/energy_risk_analysis/README.md

 - HiGHS or Gurobi solver

 ## Notes
-This repository is part of an ongoing research project / MSc thesis.
+This repository is part of an ongoing capstone project.
 Large input data and solved network files are not included and must be generated separately using PyPSA-Eur.